Synthesis-Collective/HalgarisConsistentRPGLoot/README.md

 ### Settings:

 - **General Settings:**
+  - **RandomSeed:**
+    - **Default:** `42`
+    - Basically a Key to make the randomness repeatable, as long as your leveled lists, enchantments and weapons in the list don't change.
   - **Only process constructible equipment:**
     - **Default:** `On`
     - Only items that are referenced in crafting and tampering recipes get processed and enchanted.